 Milk temperature has been an age old debate amongst baristas and coffee drinkers.
-We've decided, we're going to standardize all of our milk temperatures and attempt to put this debate to rest.
+We've decided, we're going to standardize all our milk temperatures and attempt to put this debate to rest.
 This is the language we've come up with for different degrees of temperature.

-Kids; 120F/50C - 130F/55C This is approachable and safe.
+Kids: 120F/50C - 130F/55C.
+This is approachable and safe.
 There is little direct heat involved and mostly just warmth.
 It's a nice consumption temperature for your young ones, or if you like to drink your cappuccinos on the cooler side of things.

-*note: these temperatures apply across the board for our entire menu, be it cappuccino, latte, flat white, mocha, etc.
+*note: these temperatures apply across the board for our entire menu.
+Be it cappuccino, latte, flat white, mocha, etc.

 At all Rosso locations, we offer a handful of milk alternatives.
 We understand the severity of lactose intolerance and the demand for other delicious and comparable alternatives.
 Although these all produce slightly different texture, sweetness and consistency to regular milk choices, they're delicious and fulfill a space for the dairy-free consumer.
 Here is a list of alternatives you can choose from at any Rosso location: